Alpha 1 Antitrypsin deficiency

 J Pediatr Gastroenterol Nutr.
 2006 Jul;43 Suppl 1:S30-5. [pmid:16819398]

-About 10% of children with Z phenotype have prolonged (obstructive) jaundice, most have abnormal LFTs at some point in first year of life.
-Only 2% progress to liver failure requiring transplantation.
-Risk of hepatocellular carcinoma also higher.
+About 10% of children with Z phenotype have prolonged (obstructive) jaundice as babies, most have abnormal LFTs at some point in first year of life.
+Only 2% progress to liver failure requiring transplantation, however.
+Risk of hepatocellular carcinoma higher, not surprisingly.

 Augmentation therapy with IV AAT approved by FDA, expensive.
 May slow decline in lung function but not great evidence yet.
 No intended to treat liver disease.